On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of -K a hler structures

 \begin{theorem}[{\cite[$\S 10.5.4$]{GR84}}] Let $f:X\rightarrow Y$ be a holomorphic family of compact complex manifolds with connected complex manifolds $X,Y$ and $V$ a holomorphic vector bundle on $X$.
 Then for any integers $i,d\geq 0$, the set is an analytic subset of $Y$. \end{theorem}

-It may be noteworthy to mention that semi-continuity theorem of Grauert is much stronger than the corresponding Kodaira--Spencer's result, since the ordinary topology is obviously much finer.
+It is noteworthy that Grauert's semi-continuity theorem is considerably stronger than the corresponding result of Kodaira--Spencer when dealing with a holomorphic family, since the ordinary topology is obviously much finer.
 For example, consider a Kuranishi family of deformations $\pi:\mathcal{X}\rightarrow \Delta_{\epsilon}$ of $n$-dimensional compact complex manifolds with small $\epsilon$, Kodaira--Spencer's result tells us that the function $ \Delta_{\varepsilon}\ni t\mapsto h^{p,q}_{\db_t}(X_t)$ is always upper semi-continuous (with respect to the original topology), but Grauert's theorem gives the additional information that this function is actually constant outside a complex analytic set of $\Delta_\epsilon$.
 In other words, in this Kuranishi family if jumping of Hodge numbers occurs it must do so only on a complex analytic set.
 This additional information could not be got just from the original Kodaira--Spencer's theorem.
 Here we apply Theorem \ref{Upper semi-continuity} to the holomorphic vector bundle of relative differential forms $ \Omega_{\mathcal X/\Delta_\epsilon}^p:=\bigwedge^{p} \Omega_{\mathcal{X} /\Delta_\epsilon },$ noting that $\Omega_{\mathcal{X} / \Delta_\epsilon}^{p}|_{ X_{t}} \cong \Omega_{X_{t}}^{p}$.
 One can also refer to \cite[Proposition 5.8]{Xi21b} for a new proof concerning some cases of Theorem \ref{Upper semi-continuity}.

 Now, we turn to study the Bott--Chern numbers under small deformation.
 With the setting as stated in the last paragraph, the function is always upper semi-continuous with respect to the classical topology for $t\in \Delta_{\varepsilon},$ thanks to \cite[Theorem $4$]{KS60}.
-So it's natural to ask if the function $t\mapsto h^{p,q}_{BC}(X_t)$ is also upper semi-continuous with respect to the analytic Zariski topology.
+So it's natural to ask if the function $t\mapsto h^{p,q}_{\mathrm {BC}}(X_t)$ is also upper semi-continuous with respect to the analytic Zariski topology.
 One possible approach is to use Grauert's upper semi-continuity Theorem \ref{Upper semi-continuity}.
-In other words, one needs to find some holomorphic vector bundle $V$ on $\mathcal X$, such that $H^{p,q}_{BC}(X_t)\simeq H^q(X_t,V|_{X_t} ).$ Note that Aeppli cohomology is the dual of Bott--Chern cohomology (see (\ref{dual Aeppli})).
-Hence, in order to associate it with the cohomology group of some sheaf, we next will list a few results concerning the resolutions of the sheaf $\mathscr{H}$ of germs of plurihamonic functions originating from \cite{Bg69,AN71}.
+In other words, one needs to find some holomorphic vector bundle $V$ on $\mathcal X$, such that $H^{p,q}_{\mathrm {BC}}(X_t)\simeq H^q(X_t,V|_{X_t} ).$